risk-first/website/menagerie/Complexity-Risk.md

 ... we have **26** symbols.

 By applying techniques such as abstraction, we can improve in the direction of the Kolmogorov limit.
 By allowing ourselves to say that _symbols_ are worth one complexity point, we've allowed that we can be descriptive in our `function` name and `const`.
-But we could go further down into [Code Golf]() territory.
-This javascript program plays [FizzBuzz] up to 100, but is less readable than you might hope:
+But we could go further down into [Code Golf](https://en.wikipedia.org/wiki/Code_golf) territory.
+This javascript program plays [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) up to 100, but is less readable than you might hope:

 ```javascript
 	for(i=0;i<100;)document.write(((++i%3?'':'Fizz')+(i%5?'':'Buzz')||i)+"<br>")  (77 symbols)
 ```

-So there is at some point a trade-off to be made between **Complexity Risk** and [Communication Risk](Communication-Risk), which we'll return to later.
+So there is at some point a trade-off to be made between **Complexity Risk** and [Communication Risk](Communication-Risk) (a topic we'll come to later).

 ## Connectivity